Dorani/Full-Stack-Training/Back-End/README.md

       - Flexible structure
       - You can define properties, and add users dynamically, and give those users specifics attributes.
       - Big difference between both databases!

+## Intro to MongoDB

+  - What is MongoDB?
+      - MongoDB is an open source database that uses a document-oriented data model.

+      - MongoDB is one of several database types to arise in the mid-2000s under the NoSQL banner.
+Instead of using tables and rows as in relational databases, MongoDB is built on an architecture of collections and documents.
+Documents comprise sets of key-value pairs and are the basic unit of data in MongoDB.
+Collections contain sets of documents and function as the equivalent of relational database tables.

+  - Why are we using it?
+  - Brew install it after updating brew!